Postal Dictionary

 3-Digit

-3-Digit refers to the first three (3) numbers in a 5-Digit ZIP Code.
-Common uses for the 3-digit term apply to 3-digit presort prepartion for letters/flats bundling as well as setting up ADC or AADC destination trays or sacks (for letters or flats, respectively).
+3-Digit refers to the first three numbers in a 5-Digit ZIP Code.
+Mailers commonly use this term in 3-digit presort preparation for bundling letters and flats.
+Additionally, it plays a crucial role in setting up ADC or AADC destination trays or sacks, ensuring efficient mail processing for both letters and flats.

 5-Digit